 Who is it for?

-To successfully complete this Mathematical Trading and Finance master’s course, you must have a good understanding of mathematics.
+To successfully complete this Mathematical Trading and Finance master’s course, you must have a good analytical skills and an interest in mathematics and statistics.

 You may well have studied finance, economics, engineering or maths or physics as an undergraduate.
 Or you might have a bachelor’s degree in a science subject, in particular computer science.